When to see a doctor - 6 symptoms you shouldn't be embarrassed of

 6. You feel very anxious or depressed

-Everyone has mental health, and this could be defined as mental wellbeing or mental ill health.
-It is common for most of us to fluctuate at times between wellbeing and ill health.
+Mental health problems are nothing to be ashamed of and you are not alone in struggling.
 One in four of us will be affected in any year.
 If anxiety or depression is affecting your day-to-day life and making simple tasks difficult, it’s important to seek help.
 Long-term anxiety can lead to other health problems, so it’s important to address the issue.
 Your GP will be able to advise on support available locally as well as treatment.